Our Chair, Sir Robert Francis QC

 Danielle has a wealth of experience in designing, commissioning and leading services, building teams, and developing staff.

-She is also Chair for Walsall Healthcare NHS Trust and Optima-Family Housing, and is a Non-Executive Director for WM Housing.
+She is also Chair for Walsall Healthcare NHS Trust and Family Optima Local Stakeholder Board and a member of Wrekin Housing group.
 Previously Danielle designed and led the Learning Hub with University Hospital Birmingham, engaging over 2,000 unemployed people and employers in healthcare and construction opportunities across the West Midlands.